pokyah/CRAW_agrometeorDocker/README.md

 ## Start it at boot

-you need to execute the `dagrometeor` command as root userat boot without typing password.
+you need to execute the `dagrometeor` command [as root user at boot](https://askubuntu.com/questions/956237/run-terminal-sudo-command-at-startup) without typing password.
 For this, edit `/etc/local.rc` :

 ```bash